-Employers will often reimburse their employees as they incur work-related car expenses for their business-related driving.
-While employers have their own rules and restrictions around what they reimburse or cover by a car allowance, they do follow rules set by the ATO you should also be aware of.
+Employers will often reimburse employees as they incur work-related car expenses for business-related driving.
+While employers can decide themselves how to reimburse these expenses, they do follow rules set by the ATO you should also be aware of.

 If you use your own car (including a leased or hired car under a hire-to-purchase agreement), you can claim all work-related travel expenses from your employer or on your tax return.
 The two most common methods for employee reimbursement are a cents per kilometre rate or a car allowance.

 If you use someone else's vehicle, i.e. a company car for work purposes, you will be able to claim only the actual expenses you have covered for operating the car (such as fuel, maintenance and parking) as a work-related travel expense from your employer or on your tax return.
 You won’t be able to use the cents per km rate, as it accounts for the cost of owning a vehicle.

 How to log information for your work-related car expenses

 There are no exact requirements for how you keep track of travel as an employed individual.
 Your employer might require you to use a certain method or provide certain records, and they need to inform you of it.
 A lot of people have to choose for themselves.